spcl/SMI/implementation_notes.md

 **So** I am more incline to consider solution 1 even if it is slightly more complicated.
 But I'm open to discussions.

+**At the end we've choosen solution 1**:
+- so the user doesn't have to specify all the channels
+- more flexible and robust to changes in the topologies and so on...

 So, considering solution 1., let's see what we need for the routing.

 In input we have the physical topology, that is a list  of point-to point connections: